A discrete approach to Rough Parabolic Equations: Interpretation of the equation

-\begin{theorem} Under the conditions of Theorem \ref{theo-uni}, the solution of the equation is continuous with respect to the initial condition and the driving rough path.
+\begin{theorem} Under the assumptions of Theorem \ref{theo-uni}, the solution of (\ref{equa-gene}) is continuous with respect to the initial condition and the driving rough path.
 More precisely, if $y$ (resp. $\tilde{y}$) is the solution in $\cb_{\ga',p}$ associated to $(x,\xrgh^\bt)$ (resp. $(\tilde{x},\tilde{\xrgh}^\bt)$), with initial condition $\psi$ (resp. $\tilde{\psi}$), then

 for some functions $C:(\R^+)^4 \to \R^+$ growing with its arguments. \end{theorem}